The Consolation of Philosophy

 A Message from Dr. Corey Olsen

 Mythgard Academy always welcomes anyone to attend for free.
 The first 100 participants each week are welcome to join us live.
-Those who cannot attend the live sessions can find them for no charge on our iTunes U course and on the Signum University YouTube channel.
+Those who cannot attend the live sessions can find them for no charge on our podcast and on the Signum University YouTube channel.

 Every series that we offer is made possible only through the generosity of the continued support of generous donors, who choose the books that we explore in our weekly sessions.
 So far this year, we have continued our examination of The History of Middle-earth series with Return of the Shadow, and after we a short trip through Boethius’ Philosophy, we will return again to the HOME series with The Treason of Isengard.